Empanada Filipino Recipe

 9 Deep fry in oil until golden brown, or bake in a pre-heated oven at 375 ° F for 25-30 minutes.

-• Want a short cut crust to use in your empanada Filipino recipe?
+Want a short cut crust?
 Go to your supermarket's freezer section and get the Frozen Puff Pastry Dough -- just follow the label instruction.
 It may not be a sweet crust, but adding more raisins to the filling will do the trick.